 AS A MEMBER OF THE CLUB YOU ARE ENTITLED TO VOTE AT THE AGM, TO HOLD OFFICE IN THE CLUB OR ANY OF ITS BRANCHES, TO RECEIVE "THE ANDREAN" (the school magazine), AND TO PURCHASE AND WEAR OLD ANDREAN COLOURS.

 1. It is essential that you give a reliable, permanent address, and that you notify The Hon.
-Secretary of any subsequent change of address.
+Secretary or Foundation Office of any subsequent change of address.

 2. You will receive a copy of the Andrean magazine and other notices as long as we have a valid address and you indicate that you wish to continue to receive them.